b. The significance of each of the three stages of God’s work

 Jesus represents all the work of the Age of Grace; He was incarnated in the flesh, and nailed to the cross, and He also began the Age of Grace.
 He was crucified in order to complete the work of redemption, to end the Age of Law and begin the Age of Grace, and so He was called the “Supreme Commander,” the “Sin Offering,” and the “Redeemer.”
 As a result, the work of Jesus differed in content from the work of Jehovah, although they were the same in principle.
 Jehovah began the Age of Law, establishing the base—the point of origin—for God’s work on earth, and issuing the laws and commandments.
 These are the two pieces of work He carried out, and they represent the Age of Law.
 The work Jesus did in the Age of Grace was not to issue laws, but to fulfill them, thereby ushering in the Age of Grace and concluding the Age of Law that had lasted two thousand years.
 He was the trailblazer, who came in order to begin the Age of Grace, yet the main part of His work lay in redemption.
 And so His work was also twofold: opening up a new age, and completing the work of redemption through His crucifixion, after which He departed.
 And henceforth was the Age of Law ended and the Age of Grace begun.

 The work Jesus did was in accordance with the needs of man in that age.
 His task was to redeem humanity, to forgive them their sins, and so His disposition was wholly one of humility, patience, love, piety, forbearance, mercy, and lovingkindness.
 He brought to humanity abundant grace and blessings, and all the things that people could possibly enjoy, He gave to them for their enjoyment: peace and happiness, His tolerance and love, His mercy and lovingkindness.
 At the time, the abundance of things to enjoy that people were faced with—the sense of peace and security within their hearts, the feeling of reassurance within their spirits, and their dependence on Jesus the Savior—was all down to the age in which they lived.
 In the Age of Grace, man had already been corrupted by Satan, and so to achieve the work of redeeming all humanity required an abundance of grace, infinite forbearance and patience, and even more than that, an offering sufficient to atone for humanity’s sins, in order to have an effect.
 What humanity saw in the Age of Grace was merely My offering of atonement for the sins of humanity: Jesus.
 All they knew was that God could be merciful and forbearing, and all they saw was the mercy and lovingkindness of Jesus.
 This was entirely because they were born in the Age of Grace.
-And so, before they could be redeemed, they had to enjoy the many kinds of grace that Jesus bestowed on them in order to benefit from it.
+And so, before they could be redeemed, they had to enjoy the abundant grace that Jesus bestowed on them in order to benefit from it.
 This way, they could be forgiven of their sins through their enjoyment of grace, and could also have the chance to be redeemed through enjoying Jesus’ forbearance and patience.
 Only through Jesus’ forbearance and patience did they win the right to receive forgiveness and enjoy the abundance of grace bestowed by Jesus.
 Just as Jesus said: I have come to redeem not the righteous but sinners, to allow sinners to be forgiven of their sins.
 If, when He became flesh, Jesus had brought the disposition of judgment, curse, and intolerance of man’s offenses, then man would never have had the chance to be redeemed, and would have remained forever sinful.
 Had this been so, the six-thousand-year management plan would have come to a stop in the Age of Law, and the Age of Law would have been prolonged for six thousand years.
 Man’s sins would only have grown more numerous and more grievous, and the creation of humanity would have been for naught.
 Men would only have been able to serve Jehovah under the law, but their sins would have exceeded those of the first created humans.
 The more Jesus loved mankind, forgiving them their sins and bringing unto them sufficient mercy and lovingkindness, the more mankind was entitled to be saved by Jesus, to be called the lost lambs that Jesus bought back at a great price.
 Satan could not meddle in this work, for Jesus treated His followers as a loving mother treats the infant at her bosom.
-He did not grow angry or disdainful toward them, but was full of comfort; He never flew into a rage among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, to the point of saying, “Forgive others seventy times seven times.”
+He did not grow angry with them or loathe them, but was full of comfort; He never flew into a rage among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, to the point of saying, “Forgive others seventy times seven times.”
 Thus were the hearts of others transformed by His heart, and only thus did people receive forgiveness of their sins through His forbearance.

 When the Lord Jesus began His work, He had already left behind the “shackles” of the Age of Law, and had broken through the regulations and principles of that age.
 In Him, there was no trace of anything related to the law; He had cast it off entirely and no longer observed it, and He no longer required mankind to observe it.
 So here you see the Lord Jesus went through the corn fields on the Sabbath, and that the Lord did not rest; He was outside working, and not resting.
-This action of His was a shock to people’s notions and it communicated to them that He no longer lived under the law, and that He had left the confines of the Sabbath and appeared before mankind and in their midst in a new image, with a new way of working.
+This action of His countered people’s notions and it communicated to them that He no longer lived under the law, and that He had left the confines of the Sabbath and appeared before mankind and in their midst in a new image, with a new way of working.
 This action of His told people that He had brought with Him new work, work that began with emerging from being under the law, and departing from the Sabbath.
 When God carried out His new work, He no longer clung to the past, and He was no longer concerned about the regulations of the Age of Law.
 Neither was He affected by His work in the previous age, but instead worked on the Sabbath just as He did on every other day, and when His disciples were hungry on the Sabbath, they could pick ears of corn to eat.
 This was all very normal in God’s eyes.
 For God, it is permissible to have a new beginning for much of the new work He wants to do and the new words He wants to say.
 When He begins something new, He neither mentions His previous work nor continues to carry it out.
 Because God has His principles in His work, when He wants to begin new work, it is when He wants to bring mankind into a new stage of His work, and when His work will enter a higher phase.
-If people continue to act according to the old sayings or regulations or continue to hold fast to them, He will not remember or approve that.
+If people continue to act according to the old sayings or regulations or continue to hold fast to them, He will not remember or approve of that.
 This is because He has already brought new work, and has entered a new phase of His work.
 When He initiates new work, He appears to mankind with a completely new image, from a completely new angle, and in a completely new way so that people can see different aspects of His disposition and what He has and is.
 This is one of His goals in His new work.

 —The Word, Vol. 2.
 On Knowing God.
 God’s Work, God’s Disposition, and God Himself III

 Without Jesus’ redemption, mankind would forever have lived in sin and become the progeny of sin, the descendants of demons.
 Continuing thus, the whole world would have become the land where Satan dwells, the place of its habitation.
 The work of redemption, however, required showing mercy and lovingkindness toward mankind; only by such means could mankind receive forgiveness and ultimately win the right to be made complete and fully gained by God.
 Without this stage of work, the six-thousand-year management plan would not have been able to progress.
 If Jesus had not been crucified, if He had only healed the sick and exorcised demons, then people could not have been completely forgiven of their sins.
 In the three and a half years that Jesus spent doing His work on earth, He completed only half of His work of redemption; then, by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered the destiny of mankind.
 Only after He was delivered into Satan’s hands did He redeem mankind.
 For thirty-three and a half years He suffered on earth, being ridiculed, slandered, and forsaken, even to the point where He had no place to lay His head, no place of rest, and He was later crucified, with His whole being—a holy and innocent body—nailed to the cross.
 He endured every kind of suffering there is.
 Those in power mocked and whipped Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity.
-Only then was He permitted to rest.
+Only then did He come to enjoy rest.
 The work that Jesus did represents only the Age of Grace; it does not represent the Age of Law, nor is it a substitute for the work of the last days.
 This is the essence of Jesus’ work in the Age of Grace, the second age that mankind has passed through—the Age of Redemption.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface